How 6 personal finance bloggers make money blogging

-When I first learnt that blogging as a career was a thing all I could think about was how do they make their money?
+When I first learned that blogging as a career was a thing all I could think about was “but how do they make their money, exactly?”

 Then I stumbled onto blogger income reports.
 That was my aha moment.

 Suddenly I could see exactly what they were doing to earn their income.
 It was incredible.
-I mean, in what other industry do businesses detail the exact amount they are making and how?
+I mean, in what other industries do businesses detail the exact amount they are making and how?

 This was a question I kept asking myself.